 She is keen to get out and explore again, especially taking baby Edward and toddler Ben along: “I want to go down to the Peak District and do a few days there.
 There’s lots of really good traffic-free routes there like the Monsal trail and you can connect them all up.”

 Further ahead, they’re looking to plan a trip away as a family to Germany once travel restrictions are eased.

 Talking about her hopes for Ben and Edward, Laura is keen for them to take up cycling: “They’re still tiny, so we just put them in the trailer when we’re cycling, but we’re looking forward to them coming out with us on their own bikes as they grow.”

 Looking ahead to next year’s festival and beyond, Laura says: “We’ve always been really happy to keep the festival small, but the virtual aspect of it has really opened the door to making it bigger and more international.
 I don’t think there’s anything like our festival in the world.
 There’s a cycle touring film festival in Paris but apart from that there isn’t another a CTF that I know of.”

-The Cycle Touring Festival starts today, 12 February and finishes on the 21 February.
+The Cycle Touring Festival starts today, 12 February, and finishes on 21 February.